camptocamp/c2cgeoportal/doc/developer/development_procedure.rst

 Remove branches
 ~~~~~~~~~~~~~~~

-Once you're done with a topic branch (because its commits are merged
+Once you are done with a topic branch (because its commits are merged
 in the master branch) you can remove it with:

 .. prompt:: bash